nodelike/portfolio/pages/blogs/posts/entropy.md

 # My greatest regret in life would be to not experience enough experiences.
 The good and the bad.
 ```

 <a href="https://users.ece.cmu.edu/~gamvrosi/thelastq.html" target="_blank">The last question</a> keeps me up at night.
-If death is fundamental, where are we here?
+If death is fundamental, why are we here?

 Life seems to exist because universe seems to be maximising entropy through free energy dissipation.